Skip to content

 Compare refinancing first mortgage vs adding a second.

 Compare refinancing your first mortgage against taking out a second mortgage for the same cash need.
-Enter first mortgage balance and see the result instantly.
+Enter first mortgage balance to size affordability.

 What this tool does